jaiwanag/lab-terra-containerapp/README.md

 * Add authentication to the container app
 * Branch the project
 * Make updates and merge
-* Create a custom docker container and store in Azure Container Regestry
+* Create a custom docker container and store in Azure Container Registry
 * GitHub actions to deploy the container to the Container App
 ## References:
 Use GitHub Actions to connect to Azure: